mariazakaryan2000-bit/Statistical-and-Machine-Learning-Analysis-of-weather-data/README.md

 EDA: Correlation analysis, normality testing, and PCA visualization.

-Modeling: Comparative analysis of OLS
+Modeling: Comparative analysis of OLS, KNN, and SVM regressors to determine the most accurate model for thermal sensation prediction.